azrulhasni/E2E_ML/README.md

-In this series of article, we would walk through some aspects of data science end to end.
-Of course I do not pretend to master all aspects of data science, nor do I claim that what I would write is the one true way of data science, nor that what I propose here is complete and flawless.
-Rather, I would like to help highlight how data science could work in an end to end manner.
-Starting from (some form of) data wrangling, to machine learning, to model deployment and API development, we will explore together the tools and mindset of data science end to end.
+In this article, we would walk through some aspects of data science end to end.
+Of course, I do not pretend to master all aspects of data science, nor do I claim that what I would write is the one true way of data science, nor that what I propose here is complete and flawless.
+Rather, I would like to help highlight how data science could work / have worked in an end to end manner.
+Starting from data wrangling, to machine learning, to model deployment and API development, we will explore together the tools and mindset of data science end to end.